jspahrsummers/rxhaskell-talk/README.md

 # RxHaskell: Practical FRP for Haskell

-This talk will demonstrate the RxHaskell package (http://hackage.haskell.org/package/RxHaskell) and show how it offers a powerful – but easy to understand – approach to functional reactive programming, with a specific focus on simplifying the development of GUI applications.
+This talk will demonstrate the RxHaskell library (http://hackage.haskell.org/package/RxHaskell) and show how it offers a powerful – but easy to understand – approach to functional reactive programming, with a specific focus on simplifying the development of GUI applications.